 Changes in the estimated timing of rehabilitation or changes to the estimated future costs are dealt with prospectively by recognising an adjustment to the rehabilitation liability and a corresponding adjustment to the asset to which it relates, if the initial estimate was originally recognised as part of an asset measured in accordance with IAS 16.
-If the related asset is measured using the revaluation model, a decrease in the liability shall be recognised in other comprehensive income and an increase in the liability shall be recognised in other comprehensive income.
+If the related asset is measured using the revaluation model, a decrease in the liability shall be recognised in other comprehensive income and an increase in the liability shall be recognised in profit or loss, except that it shall be recognised in other comprehensive income.
 Any reduction in the rehabilitation liability and, therefore, any deduction from the asset to which it relates, may not exceed the carrying amount of that asset.
 If it does, any excess over the carrying value is taken immediately to the statement of profit or loss and other comprehensive income.

 Over time, the discounted liability is increased for the change in present value based on the discount rates that reflect current market assessments and the risks specific to the liability.
 The periodic unwinding of the discount is recognised in the statement of profit or loss and other comprehensive income as part of finance costs.
-For closed sites, changes to estimated costs are recognised immediately in the statement of profit or loss and other comprehensive income as part of the government for future rehabilitation work relating to its production activities.
+For closed sites, changes to estimated costs are recognised immediately in the statement of profit or loss and other comprehensive income.
+The Company is required to make contributions to the government for future rehabilitation work relating to its production activities.
 The contributions are based on an environmental assessment that is performed by environmental auditors.
 The Company records a liability for the future contributions to be made to the government based on the environmental disturbances incurred to date per the environmental auditor's assessment with a corresponding charge to profit or loss.